-The research found that not only are some types of microbeads accumulating in the deep sea, but that increasing quantities are being released into the oceans as Artic sea ice melts at a growing rate.
+The research found that not only have some types of microbeads sunk into the deep sea, but that significant quantities are being released into the oceans as Artic sea ice melts at an increasing rate.

 Microbeads are a type of micro-plastic made up of tiny polymer particles, often used in cosmetic and cleaning products for their abrasive properties.
 Since most water treatment facilities are unable to process these particles before they are released into the environment, they can pose serious harm to aquatic habitats and wildlife and have the potential to contaminate food chains.

 In the UK alone, up to 86 tonnes of microbeads from products such as toothpaste, face scrub and shower gel are washed into the ocean each year, according to the Environmental Audit Committee, and a single shower can result in up to 100,000 plastic particles entering the sea.